‘Big Man Put Me There For A Reason’: Good Samaritan Saves Woman From Attempted Sexual Assault In Mount Laurel, Police Say

 “I grabbed his hair real hard, I mean I yanked it backwards,” Bishop said, “and then I slammed him forward onto the ground.”

-Even though the suspect came at him a second time, somehow, Bishop was able to bring Cramer back into the view of passerbys,
+Even though the suspect came at him a second time, somehow, Bishop was able to bring Cramer back into the view of passersby.

 “I drugged him up by his hair and his neck and I drug him up over the hill,” Bishop said, “and I threw him over the guardrail.
 I’m waving and everybody is riding by.
 Nobody is stopping.”